KostasEreksonas/KostasEreksonas/README.md

 - 👋 Hello, my name is Kostas Ereksonas.
 - 👀 I have graduated from Klaipeda University with a Bachelor's degree in Information Technology Engineering
 - 👀 Now I am studying Master's of IT engineering at Klaipeda University.
-- 🌱 I’m currently interested in Linux and a variety of cybersecurity topics and exploring the possibilities of machine learning application in the field of cybersecurity.
+- 🌱 I’m interested in Linux and a variety of cybersecurity topics and exploring the possibilities of deep learning applications in the field of cybersecurity.
+- 🌱 I’m currently working as a Research Assistant on a Quantum Security project where we explore the possibilities of Quantum Cryptography application.

 # Socials:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kostasereksonas/)<br/>